Immigration Attorney Helps You Win an Investor Green Card

 EB-5 Permanent Resident status involves making the investment, filing an I-526 petition with USCIS, and applying for an Immigrant Visa at a United States consulate or applying for Adjustment of Status in the U.S. After "Conditional" Resident Status (Green Card) is granted, you must wait one year and nine months to file an application to remove the "conditional" status.
 With this application, evidence of the creation or saving of 10 jobs, if necessary, is required as well as proof the entire investment has been made.
 Upon approval of the application by USCIS, you and your immediate family members are granted Permanent Resident status.

-We can analyze business opportunities and advise you whether they may qualify for an EB-5 Green Card.
-We do not, however, give business advice or analyze an investment for determining financial viability.
+I can analyze business opportunities and advise you whether they may qualify for an EB-5 Green Card.
+I do not, however, give investment advice or analyze an investment for determining financial viability.
 You are encouraged to hire accounting and business law experts to conduct a due diligence analysis of the investment.

 Investing in a new commercial enterprise